 The East Room is similar to the Broderie Room in that most of the display is blocked off from public access, such that you can appreciate the beauty of the room from a distance.

-Rather than using the design of the room as a focal point, The East Room offers only subtle compliments to the winter flowers with a central stream, elegantly lighted Christmas trees in the background.
+Rather than using the room's design as a focal point, The East Room offers only subtle compliments to the winter flowers with a central stream, and elegantly lit Christmas trees in the background.
 For the 2022-2023 season, the conservatory has filled the room with polar bears and white flowers to give this one a vibrant North Pole theme!